ChgygLin/rtl8188ftv_Allwinner/README.md

 ## Platform Testing

-Tested with Orange Pi Zero Plus 2 (Allwinner H3).
+Currently known working with Orange Pi Zero Plus 2 (Allwinner H3).
 I will expand this section as more platforms are tested.